The Brothers Deiro and Their Accordions

 by Henry Doktorski

-The Brothers Deiro and Their Accordions, a fifty-page, 12,616-word book by Henry Doktorski, describes in detail the fascinating lives and enduring musical accomplishments of the brothers Pietro and Guido Deiro.
+The Brothers Deiro and Their Accordions, an 85-page, 14,700-word, hardcover book by Henry Doktorski, describes in detail the fascinating lives and enduring musical accomplishments of the brothers Pietro and Guido Deiro.
 This important landmark work has been lauded as the first definitive and authoritative biography of the two arguably greatest piano-accordionists of the early twentieth-century.
 The two Italian-American brothers, Guido (1886-1950) and Pietro (1888-1954) practically single-handedly introduced and popularized the instrument to millions of people throughout North America and abroad by their vaudeville performances, recordings and published music.

 The brothers were also the center of a controversy in 1935, as both claimed to be the first to play the piano-accordion in America.
 After examining the extensive archives of both brothers, the author has definitively solved the mystery and presented newly-discovered facts and startling conclusions.